APOTCALYPSE

 Seven years in the making, Apotcalypse has been through a 12-month development program with thanks to the incredible team at Script Compass.
 In November 2023, the project travelled to New York for further development at the Writers Lab.

-It is currently in development with support from Screen Australia.
+It has just completed a round of development with support from Screen Australia.
 See the funding announcement here.

 If this has piqued your interest, please get in touch so you can have a read.